 Tree researcher measuring a gum tree, Australia.

-Climate instability refers to the disruption of the Earth's climate systems, which can significantly impact ecosystem health and functioning.
+Environmental instability refers to the disruption of the Earth's environmental and climate systems, which can significantly impact ecosystem health and functioning.
 Human activities, such as burning fossil fuels and deforestation, have led to a rapid increase in greenhouse gas concentrations in the atmosphere, causing the Earth's temperature to rise and leading to more frequent and severe weather events, such as droughts, floods, and hurricanes.

 We will keep you updated on all the latest news.